 - 2013- Staying connected with her community, the Royal Winnipeg Ballet commissioned her to design an Alexander McQueen inspired haute couture gown to promote their 2012-2013 Ballet season.

-- 2014- The Canadian Human Rights Museum recently commissioned her to design a Shawl for their Boutique.
+- 2014- The Canadian Human Rights Museum commissioned her to design a Shawl for their Boutique.
 Ginette Reno, who performed the national anthem, wore it for the opening ceremonies of the Museum.

 - 2015- VOILÀ Designs was awarded the Grand Prize of Fosse aux Lions (Lion’s Den in Winnipeg).